alomew/hacker-the-bear/README.md

 WHAT WE WANT TO ACHIEVE

 Our idea is to create a communication-focused companion to combat loneliness in the elderly, especially those showing early signs of dementia.
 Many individuals in this category live alone, and therefore have little opportunity to have a conversation.
 It is possible that this lack of conversation could lead to a deterioration of their memory.
 Our device should promote a daily conversation that forces the user to interact with the toy, by recounting their activities throughout the day, for example.
-The Alzheimer’s Society claims that keeping the brain active by doing these sorts of exercises can improve memory.
+The Alzheimer’s Society claims that keeping the brain active by doing these sorts of exercises can improve memory and retain information for longer.

 The device should follow some fundamental aims: